 The CSA is redeveloping the CSA Systems in a multi-year phased approach.
-Funding for the redevelopment is coming from the accumulated surplus funds.
+Funding for the redevelopment is coming from the accumulated CSA surplus funds.

-The 2020 financial results of the CSA Systems operations and redevelopment are presented below.
-Assets include cash and investments of \$148.7 million (2019 - \$143.1 million) presented on the OSC's Statement of Financial Position.
-Assets also include intangible assets of \$33.5 million (2019 - \$27.0 million) primarily consisting of costs towards the redevelopment of the CSA National Systems.
+The 2022 financial results of the CSA Systems operations and redevelopment are presented in the table on the following page.
+Assets include cash and investments of \$142.0 million (2021 - \$150.6 million) presented on the OSC's Statement of Financial Position.
+Assets also include intangible assets of \$61.7 million (2021 - \$39.1 million) primarily consisting of costs towards the redevelopment of the CSA Systems.